Yuki Arase

 Twitter: @Yuki_arase

-I’m recruiting PhD students starting from Oct.
-2022 or Apr.
-2023.
+I’m recruiting PhD students and postdocs.
 Please send me your CV with a publication list if you are interested.
 Note that we do not have “research student” positions.

 Publications / CV / ACL Anthology / Google Scholar / Semantic Scholar